How to allocate resources

 Materials: Consumable items you’ll need—this includes items from office supplies to gas for your automobiles.

 Facilities: Buildings and workspaces where your team will work.

 Budget: The money you’ll need to purchase any of the resources above.

 As you manage your project and its subsequent budget, you’ll track expenses within your project accounting to stay current and ensure you don’t spend more money than allotted per task.

 Now you need to find and request the resources to meet your deadlines.
 This includes everything from gathering equipment and supplies, but also to finding team members who are available to work.
 While those resources are allowed to work on multiple projects at once, you need to be cognizant of their capacity.

 4. Assign and allocate resourcesAfter finding your resources, you’ll need to add them to the project.
-Be sure to plan for any challenges that may delay project completion—these challenges can range from software issues to stakeholder changes to organisational priority shifts.
+Be sure to plan for any challenges that may delay project completion—these challenges can range from software issues to stakeholder changes to organizational priority shifts.
 Here are some common challenges your team might face in trying to deliver an on-time project:

 Changes in project scope

 Differences in location and time zones